 All patients receiving a RYGB for (morbid) obesity between 2014 and 2018 were included in this retrospective study.
 In all patients, the entero-enterostomy (EE) was closed using a double layered non-absorbable suture.
-In 2014, Peterson’s space was closed exclusively using glue, the years hereafter in a similar fashion as the EE, combined with a piece of glued BIO Mesh.
+In 2014, Petersen’s space was closed exclusively using glue, the years hereafter in a similar fashion as the EE, combined with a piece of glued BIO Mesh.

-Gluing the intermesenteric spaces is not beneficial but placing a BIO Mesh in Peterson’s space is a promising new technique to induce local adhesions.
-It is above all safe, effective and led to an almost complete reduction of Peterson’s internal herniations.
+Gluing the intermesenteric spaces is not beneficial but placing a BIO Mesh in Petersen’s space is a promising new technique to induce local adhesions.
+It is above all safe, effective and led to an almost complete reduction of Petersen’s internal herniations.
 In the future, a randomized controlled trial comparing this technique to a double layered, non-absorbable suture should give more insights into which is the optimal closure technique.

 The RYGB has been used for over five decades to battle morbid obesity and continues to be widely performed.
 Besides a low perioperative risk , the efficacy of RYGB in the management of conditions such as Type 2 Diabetes continues to make RYGB the first choice for many surgeons and patients.
 Although RYGB has obvious benefits of the, it is no longer the most performed procedure.
 There are many reasons why this shift from RYGB to the Gastric Sleeve occurred worldwide .
 One of these is that the RYGB comes with a risk of chronic or intermitting abdominal complaints.